Create-With-Code-Master/canvas-cwc-assignment-template/docs/instructions.md

 {% include time-estimate.html %}

 <p><details><summary>Start your notes.</b></summary>

+ - Start a page for this lesson in your notebook with a **title and date**.
+ - Check you notes from the previous class to see where to start.
+ - Review the [learning targets](learning-targets.html) to see what you should be focusing on learning and understanding.

 </details></p>

 <p><details><summary>Launch <b>GitHub Desktop</b> and make sure that your <b>{{site.data.assignment.starter-code-repo}}</b> repository is up to date.</summary>